evaleries/postgre/README.md

 - [ ] Partisipan Send Email
 - [ ] Better log
 # Documentation
-Reminder
-GET Requests always return an array instead of json.

 All of return has 3 keys:
 ```
 code